-Loretta Elizabeth Lynch is the current Attorney General of the United States.
+Loretta Elizabeth Lynch is the (former) Attorney General of the United States.

 On December 3, 2015, Loretta Lynch stated that she would prosecute anyone who expressed “anti-Muslim rhetoric” that led to violence against Muslims.
 Among other things, she also invited members of the Muslim community to contact her if their children are bullied at school.
 Wow!
 Does anyone else have Lynch’s direct line so they can hop, skip, and jump over the playground monitor, teacher, counselor, vice-principal, and/or principal to the Attorney General of the United States?
 I can almost hear the phones dialing now with the next wave of fabricated clock boy complaints.